NJBAza/spacy-training/README.md

 # spaCy-training
-Here I use spaCy open-source software library at NLP framework to analyze dialogs at spanish.
+Here I use spaCy open-source software library at NLP framework to analyze dialogs in spanish.